 - In the Berserker story, "Pilots of the Twilight", Holt was raised by the 'Reen who named him, translated roughly, "He-orphaned-and-helpless-whom-we-obliged-are-to-take-in-but-why-us?".
 Upon return to human society he was given the name Holt Calder.

-- In Discworld, there is a man named One-Man-Bucket from Howandaland whose tribe's naming convention is to name the baby after the first thing the mother sees.
+- In Reaper Man, Mrs. Cake's spirit guide is One-Man-Bucket.
+He's the ghost of a man descended from Howandaland natives whose tribe's naming convention is to name the baby after the first thing the mother sees.
 His full name is One-Man-Pouring-A-Bucket-Of-Water-Over-Two-Dogs.
-His slightly-older twin brother is Two-Dogs.
-NOT short for Two-Dogs-Fighting.
+His slightly-older twin brother "would have given his right arm to be called Two-Dogs-Fighting".

-- There are also kings accidentally named in this fashion, because they are literally named after what the priest at the ceremony says, leading to such gems as King My-God-He's-Heavy The First.
+- There are also kings accidentally named in this fashion, because they are literally named after what the priest at the ceremony says, leading to such gems as King My-God-He's-Heavy The First of Lancre.

-- Discworld also parodies the Puritan convention, with Omnians having names like Mightily-Praiseworthy-Are-They-Who-Exalteth-Om and Visit-The-Infidel-With-Explanatory-Pamphlets.
+- Discworld also parodies the Puritan convention, with Omnians having names like Mightily-Praiseworthy-Are-They-Who-Exalteth-Om, Smite-The-Unbeliever-With-Cunning-Arguments and Visit-The-Infidel-With-Explanatory-Pamphlets.
 There's also Sam Vimes's ancestor Suffer-Not-Injustice.

-- In Snuff, it is revealed that goblins are all named like a cross between Magical Native Americans and Exalted characters - "Tears of the Mushroom," "Regret of the Falling Leaf," "Shine of the Rainbow," "Sound of the Rain on Hard Ground," "The Pleasant Contrast of the Orange and Yellow Petals in the Flower of the Gorse," and so forth.
+- In Snuff, it is revealed that goblins are all named like a cross between Magical Native Americans and Exalted characters—"Tears of the Mushroom," "Regret of the Falling Leaf," "Shine of the Rainbow," "Sound of the Rain on Hard Ground," "The Pleasant Contrast of the Orange and Yellow Petals in the Flower of the Gorse," and so forth.
 This poetic/artistic streak in a species that most people treat like intelligent vermin is significant to the plot, although their exact naming conventions are never precisely explained.
+They're apparently loose translations, and only a word or two in Goblin.
+Abbreviating a goblin's name is a good way to make it violently angry unless it is very well disposed towards the negligent human.

 - The Stormlight Archive has a character known as "Rock" whose real name (Nuhumukumakiaki'aialunamor) is an entire poem in his native language about a rock his father found just before he was born.
 Apparently everybody in his culture has names like that.